How to Get Car Insurance Without a Car

 blueCheck icon

-If you rarely drive, you can still have coverage through the permissive use clause, which covers licensed drivers who borrow the insured's car with permission for infrequent, short trips.
+If you rarely drive, you can still get car insurance coverage without a car through the permissive use clause, which covers licensed drivers borrowing the insured's car with permission for infrequent, short trips.

 Why do we need ZIP code?